On this page

 NIACC uses the ANGEL Learning Management System for most online courses.
 It is also used for many face-to-face and Hybrid courses.
 This easy to use online course management system allows students to access the online content for their courses, to view multi-media materials in the course, participate in online discussion forums, upload assignments electronically to the instructor and take online quizzes and exams.
 NIACC online courses have a section number starting with “W” such as BIO-102-W001.

+ANGEL is optimized to work on computers (not tablets or smart phones).
 The recommended web browsers are recent versions Internet Explorer, or Mozilla Firefox.
 Safari and Chrome can be used also, but may not be fully compatible with all online course resources.
+There are some functions on tablet computers and many functions on smart phones that will not work with ANGEL.
+Make sure that you have tested your device with one of the ANGEL orientation courses.

 Log in to NIACC eLearning courses using ANGEL via MyNIACC.
 It is the same login username and password as used for NIACC lab computers.
 This will give you access to your NIACC e-mail, ANGEL and ICCOC courses (see below).